 I came away from that experience rather amazed at the effect Trump Tower had on me.
 The ethereal feeling those rosy pink atrium walls had on me had me spooked with a kind of voodoo rush of pleasure and polysymmetry I could not forget.

-Years later the Trump organization held a news conference on TV from the Trump Tower atrium.
+Years later, Trump held a news conference on TV from the Trump Tower atrium — the very news conference after the confrontation in Charlottesville where Heather Heyer got killed and Trump said there were fine people on both sides.
 TV cameras don’t see light the same as the human eye.
 We see light and color and reconcile it in our brains as to how it should appear, all in real time so to speak.
 TV sees light and color calibrated to the light source — sunlight, tungsten, florescent, LED, halogen for example.
 Colors are calibrated for TV to coordinate primarily to normalize skin tone.
 Where that affects a punkin-faced subject continues to challenge production engineers to this day.

 What I saw at the press conference were the walls in the background.
 What I remembered as vibrantly joyful pink walls looked instead like shit.
 The marbled pattern on TV looked like the walls were smeared with feces.
 The color of brown poop.
 The rich textural pattern of the marble looked caked with crap.
 Excrement.
 Smeared with it.
 Dripping with diarrhea.